mlowen/Knockout.CommonMark/README.md

 <div data-bind="commonmark: text"></div>
 ```

+For a basic example on how to use this please have a look at the demos.

 ### Issues

 If you find any issues while using Knockout.CommonMark please feel free to report them at the [GitHub Repository](https://github.com/mlowen/Knockout.CommonMark/issues).

+## Contributing

+Knockout.Commonmark is built using gulp by default running `gulp` will minimise the file, `gulp watch` is setup to minimise the file whenever the source file is changed. `gulp dist` will create a distribution archive containing only the following:

+* knockout.commonmark.js
+* README.md
+* LICENSE

 ## License